 Long term Diabetes can result in Heart Disease, Stroke, Kidney Damage, Eye Damage, Nerve Damage and Skin problems which in most cases is preventable starting with getting a good night's sleep every night.

 Lidl Ireland together with Diabetes Ireland are coming together to help increase awareness of the growing numbers being diagnosed with Prediabetes and Type 2 diabetes.
-They are offering a free screening which involves a personal and family history questionnaire; a finger prick test,
+They are offering a free screening which involves a personal and family history questionnaire; a finger prick test, BMI measurements and waist circumference measurements.
+This free screening and risk assessment will help individuals focus on areas that might need attention in order to reduce the risk of developing Type 2 diabetes.

 When our body responds to losing sleep, it can resemble so many things because the body is not working optimally.
 Sleep is vital for our health and wellbeing and is often the start to healing symptoms and diseases in the body.